Fertility Basics

 Every Patient Deserves Access to Every Appropriate Tool

-Patients come to fertility care with different diagnoses, timelines, beliefs, and goals.
+Patients come to fertility care with different diagnoses, timelines, values, beliefs, faith, traditions, and goals.

 Some wish to pursue the least invasive approach possible.